piotrmurach/tty-prompt/README.md

 # ‣ Jax
 ```

 For ordered choices set `enum` to any delimiter String.
-In that way, you can use arrows keys and and numbers (0-9) to select the item.
+In that way, you can use arrows keys and numbers (0-9) to select the item.

 ```ruby
 prompt.select("Choose your destiny?") do |menu|